kompa3/socket.mq/README.md

 Nodejs Backend acts as a HTTP proxy (eg. with [node-http-proxy](https://github.com/nodejitsu/node-http-proxy)) to allow Frontend to communicate with other applications at server side.

+### Mobile Application

+TBD.
+Mobile application generates its own key send posts the public key via request interface, providing application-specific (temporary?) credentials for "logging in".
+After that, no logging-in needed since authentication by keys.

 ## Architecture Overview

 ### Connection